bttarchive/download-segments/README.md

 This downloads the full YouTube-Video and renames it to “ruined_tas.mp4”.

 Important: You have to specify a file-format (in this case .mp4), otherwise you won’t be able to open the file later.
-Other video-file-formats work just as fine (.mov, .wmv, …)
+Other video-file-formats should work just as fine (.mov, .wmv, …).

 ## Downloading multiple videos at once